By Paul Taylor

 As for other types of hair loss, it’s probably not going to help, but there have been studies on mice which suggest that ketoconazole can promote hair regrowth.
 And since I’m pretty sure mice don’t suffer from male pattern baldness, it might just be worth a try.

-Nizoral shampoo has 12 ingredients including SLES (this is potentially bad news as it can cause irritation for some people).
+Nizoral shampoo has 12 ingredients including sodium lauryl ether sulfate (SLES).
+This is potentially bad news as it can cause irritation for some people.

 Obviously ketoconazole is the most important Nizoral ingredient, and the one that sets it apart from any other hair loss shampoo you might be thinking about using.